ANGELOANTU7/ROS_Noetic_Installation/README.md

 source ~/.bashrc
 ```

 Congratulations!
-You have successfully installed ROS Noetic on your Ubuntu 20.04 system.
+You have successfully installed ROS Noetic on your Ubuntu 20.04 system and configured rosdep.
 You can now start using ROS for your robotics projects and experiments.
 Happy coding!